-- (1) Lifting of Vessel Head-The strongback, when suspended from the R/B crane main hook, will transport the RPV head plus the carousel rotating frame with all its attachments between the reactor vessel and storage on the pedestals. - (2) Tensioning of Vessel Head Closure-The carousel, strongback with rotating frame, when supported on the RPV head on the vessel, will carry tensioners, four stations of stud tensioners, nut and washer handling tools, its own weight, the strongback, storage of nuts, washers, thread protectors, and associated tools and equipment. - (3) Storage with RPV Head-The carousel, strongback with rotating frame, when stored with the RPV head holding pedestals, carries the same load for (2) above. - (4) Storage without RPV Head-During reactor operation, the carousel RPV Head Strongback and Stud Tensioner System is stored on the refueling floor four stands provided for this equipment.
+- (1) Lifting of Vessel Head-The strongback, when suspended from the R/B crane main hook, will transport the RPV head plus the carousel rotating frametable with all its attachments between the reactor vessel and storage on the pedestals. - (2) Tensioning of Vessel Head Closure-The earousel, strongback with rotating-frametable, when supported on the RPV head on the vessel, will earrysuspend tensioners, its own weight, the four stations of stud and nut tools, the strongback, a storage of nuts, and washers, thread protectors, and associated tools and equipment. - (3) Storage with RPV Head-The carousel, strongback with rotating table, when stored with the RPV head holding pedestals, carriessuspends the same load foras listed in (2) above. - (4) Storage without RPV Head-During reactor operation, the eareusel RPV Head Stud Tensioner System with RPV Head Strongback is stored on the refueling floor four stands provided for this equipment.